 - uterine fibroid embolization, which is a procedure that restricts the blood vessels supplying the fibroids

 The GnRH leuprolide may be an effective temporary fix, as it can shrink fibroids by causing the uterus to decrease in size.
-However, women cannot take this treatment for more than 6 months due to the side effects.
+However, women cannot take this treatment for more than

 In most cases, fibroids are not harmful.